BinhangYuan/site/index.md

 # Hobbies

 Most of my spare time (if there is any for a graduate student) is spent on soccer.
-I am a big fan of Cristiano Ronaldo, Jordan Henderson, and Givanildo Vieira de Sousa (known as Hulk).
+I am a big fan of Cristiano Ronaldo, Jurgen Klopp, and Givanildo Vieira de Sousa (known as Hulk).
 I support Juventus, Liverpool and Shanghai SIPG.
+As Klopp once said, "98% of football is about dealing with failure and still being able to smile and find joy in the game the next day.", which is also true for research.